Emergence of non-Abelian SU(2) invariance in Abelian frustrated fermionic ladders: Numerical treatment

 \subsection{Bifurcation of the criticality}

-Now, we move to carefully analyze the splitting of the critical line at $m=0$ into two other critical lines at around $V/t_0 \simeq 2.45$ as seen in Figs.~\ref{fig:Ashkin-Teller-Phase-Diagram}(b) and \ref{fig:idmrg_phase_ent}.
+Now, we move to carefully analyze the splitting of the critical line at $m=0$ into two other critical lines at around $V/t_0 \simeq 2.45$ as seen in Fig.~\ref{fig:Ashkin-Teller-Phase-Diagram}(b).

-For this purpose, first, we determine the central charges $c$ of the underlying conformal field theory (CFT) for these critical lines.
-In a CFT, the finite-size scaling of the entanglement entropy of a bipartition of size $l$ in a system of length $L$ with PBC is~\cite{callan_geometric_1994, Vidal2003, calabrese_entanglement_2004}:
+For this purpose, first, we determine the central charges $c$ of the underlying conformal field theory (CFT) for these critical lines using the finite-bipartition scaling of von Neumann entanglement entropy.
+The von Neumann entanglement entropy of a block of $l$ sites is defined as